mattermost/mattermost-handbook/operations/research-and-development/organization/cloud_platform.md

-# Platform (Cloud)
+# Cloud Platform

-### Who We Are
-Platform (Cloud) team is responsible for the underlying services which support the orchestration of Mattermost Cloud in terms of provisioning, rolling out, and updating the customer's Mattermost server fleet.
-In parallel, the team boosts developer productivity using the same services to improve the cloud developer experience.
+The Cloud Platform team is responsible for our Mattermost Cloud SaaS technology.

 ### Vision
-Enable everyone to build and deploy with high velocity in a self-serve manner.
+Enable everyone to build and deploy with high velocity in a self-served manner.

 ### Actions
+- Increase developer productivity
 - Influence Cloud readiness
 - Input driven decision making
 - Encourage best practices and keep quality standards high